-Our Culture & People Plan
+Our People Plan

-sets out how we will create a workforce culture that allows our people to flourish and 'make a difference' every day.
+sets out how we will support, train, develop and engage our staff throughout their employment to make a difference every day.

 Our Resource Plan

 sets out how we will use and manage our financial, human and technical resources to improve effectiveness, efficiency and the environment.